Bitcoin Basics: Key Information for Beginners

 Substantial amounts of bitcoin are best locked down using a hardware-based signing device like a ColdCard, Ledger, or Blockstream Jade.
 Matt Odell recommends starting with a Coldcard combined with Sparrow Wallet, and backing up your seed phrase using a steel plate.
 He’s written this configuration guide.
 If your bitcoin holdings are worth more than a nice car, you are perhaps moving into the territory where you’ll want the added security of a multi-sig solution.

 There are hundreds of ways to lock down your coins, so prepare to be overwhelmed by choice.
 Ben Perrin at Bitcoin Sessions has created dozens of videos taking you step-by-step through many ways to take custody of your coins.
+And this video interview of Stadicus, the product lead of the BitBox hardware wallet, offers an accessible overview of the key issues surrounding self-custody.

 No matter how you take control of your bitcoin, you need to think about physical security (keeping your devices, passcodes, and recovery keys safe) as well as obscurity (not letting potential attackers know you own bitcoin in the first place).